-Congratulations on your outstanding achievements Ethan, the Capital Farm Credit team looks forward to seeing what your future holds.
+Congratulations on your outstanding achievements Nolan, the Capital Farm Credit team wishes you the best of luck in your future endeavors.